Indoor operations to halt Wednesday at various San Diego County businesses

-SAN DIEGO — Starting Wednesday, indoor operations at various businesses throughout San Diego County will cease in an effort to limit the spread of COVID-19 cases.
+Three new community outbreaks were reported Tuesday, bringing the weekly total to 15 -- still well above the county's metric of no more than seven in a one-week span.
+The new outbreaks were reported in a restaurant/bar, place of worship and a private residence.

+A community setting outbreak is defined as three or more COVID-19 cases in a setting and in people of different households.

-Following Gov. Gavin Newsom's updated health order Monday, all indoor operations will halt at midnight in gyms, houses of worship, non-critical office businesses, hair salons and barber shops, indoor malls and personal care services, such as massage businesses and tattoo parlors.
+Following Gov. Gavin Newsom's updated health order Monday, all indoor operations will halt at midnight Tuesday in gyms, houses of worship, non- critical office businesses, hair salons and barber shops, indoor malls and personal care services, such as massage businesses and tattoo parlors.

-County health officials reported 419 new positive COVID-19 cases on Monday, bringing the county case total to 20,348 while the death toll remains at 422.
-Of the 6,542 tests reported Monday, 6% returned positive, in line with the 14-day rolling average.
+Of the total positive cases, 2,073 or 9.9% have been hospitalized and 541 or 2.6% of cases have been admitted to an intensive care unit.

+About 137 of every 100,000 San Diegans are testing positive for the illness, well above the state's criterion of 100 per 100,000.
+Total COVID-19 hospitalizations have inched up over the last several weeks and now sit at 467,159, of which 159 are in intensive care units.

 Additionally, the smoke from the fire on the USS Bonhomme Richard at Naval Base San Diego could cause potential health problems for those most susceptible to COVID-19, including the elderly and those with heart or lung conditions, health officials said.
 Supervisor Nathan Fletcher asked residents who smell smoke or experience eye irritation to remain indoors with doors and windows closed and to avoid strenuous exercise.